sebastiengunther/EasyTableTooltip/README.md

 1. First of all, download the extension and import it.
   <br/>

-2. Next, open the application and sheet that contain your Qlik table on which want to use EasyTableTooltip.
+2. Next, open the application and sheet that contains your Qlik table on which want to use EasyTableTooltip.
   <br/>

 3. Then, add the extension on the sheet (it's transparent, because it displays nothing in the object).